Azure/azure-sdk-for-js/sdk/keyvault/keyvault-admin/README.md

 Azure Key Vault Managed HSM is a fully-managed, highly-available, single-tenant, standards-compliant cloud service that enables you to safeguard cryptographic keys for your cloud applications using FIPS 140-2 Level 3 validated HSMs.
 If you would like to know more about Azure Key Vault Managed HSM, you may want to review: [What is Azure Key Vault Managed HSM?][managedhsm]

-The package `@azure/keyvault-admin` provides support for the administrative Key Vault tasks.
-It includes the backup and restore operations for whole Key Vault instances, and the role-based access control (RBAC) operations.
+The package `@azure/keyvault-admin` provides support for administrative Key Vault tasks such as full backup / restore and key-level role-based access control (RBAC).

+> Note: The Administration library only works with [Azure Key Vault Managed HSM][managedhsm] - functions targeting a Key Vault will fail.
+>
+> Note: This package cannot be used in the browser due to Azure Key Vault service limitations, please refer to [this document](https://github.com/Azure/azure-sdk-for-js/blob/master/samples/cors/ts/README.md) for guidance.

 [Source code][package-gh] | [Package (npm)][package-npm] | [API Reference Documentation][docs] | [Product documentation][docs-service] | [Samples][samples]